martinandersson/nomagichttp/README.md

 Listening on port 52063.
 ```

-Take note of the port and in a new terminal, run:
+Take note of the port and in a new terminal window, run:

 ```console
 foo@bar:~$ curl -i localhost:52063